vnghia/nghe/README.md

 ### Scan

 Scan process has two main threads, one thread (**the walking thread**) will be responsible for walking directories in the filesystem and send back the result to the second thread (**the parsing thread**), who is responsible for parsing each file and updating information in the database.
+More in [scan process](#scan-process).

 You should tweak this carefully to find the optimized value for your system.
 Sometimes, running concurrently is not the fastest option.